davidly/ntvcm/README.md

 The app supports tracing to the ntvcm.log file.
 Instruction tracing includes a disassembler that shows instructions either as 8080 or Z80 depending on the mode.

+I've done some testing on Linux with the same set of test apps as Windows.
+It all seems to work, most importantly the CPU tests.
+More testing is to come.
+80x24 mode is not supported, but it kind of just works given vt-100 emulation on Linux.

 Performance of the CPU emulator is in the ballpark of other emulators I looked at.
 I wrote the code to be more readable than other emulators, whose use of lookup tables and macros